 3. The Stans

-Welcome to the visa jungle!
-Notorious for its bureaucracy and corruption, the Stans are five states in Central Asia, a forgotten corner of the world.
-Not too popular among the general crowd, but for many adventure travellers and cyclists they are an absolute top destination.
+Welcome to the (former) visa jungle!
+Once notorious for its bureaucracy and corruption, the Stans are five states in Central Asia, a forgotten corner of the world.
+Still not too popular among the general crowd, but for many adventure travellers and cyclists Central Asia is an absolute top destination.

-The best way to travel the Stans is to start in Kyrgyzstan.
+The best way to travel the Stans, in my opinion, is to start in Kyrgyzstan.
 It’s the most open to foreign visitors, with a visa free regime to most nationals and the perfect place to arrange the other necessary documents.
 Visiting Central Asia is best during spring time.
-I would suggest to stay between 1-2 months in the region.
+I would suggest to stay between 1-3 months in the region.
 If you are on a holiday, just fly to Kyrgyzstan and try to visit one country extra.

 4. UK to PNG

 Adventurer Will Hatton decided to take two to four years to complete this overland journey by not using any flights.
-He left November 2015 and is now somewhere around Iran (for which he had to apply for Irish citizenship to enter!).
 Have a look at his website to check it all out, highly recommended!

 5. Longest Overland Route in a Straight Line